snej/tails/README.md

 The stack doesn't grow, because of _tail call optimization_: if a C/C+\+ function ends with a call to another function and simply returns that function's result, the compiler can replace the 'call' and 'return' machine instructions with a simple jump to the other function.
 Pretty much every C/C+\+ compiler does this when optimizations are enabled.

 > Note: In _non-optimized_ (debug) builds, the stack does grow.
 To work around this, Tails attempts to use a compiler attribute called `musttail` that forces the compiler to tail-call-optimize even when optimizations aren't on.
-Currently [May 2021] this is only available in Clang, and won't be in a release until Clang 13.
-Until then, don't let your tests don't run so long that they blow the stack!
+This is available in Clang 13 or later.
+(There may be a comparable attribute in GCC; if you tell me what it is I'll add support for it.)

 **When does this ever return?
 Is it just an infinite regress?**